Spending hours on cold outreach, but not getting any promising responses from your prospects?

 So here’s an example of a prospect-focused pitch you can apply to your next outreach:

-Why this approach works?
+Why does this approach work?

 Rather than making your prospects hear about your product and company, try to find out more about them.
-What are their struggles and pain points, and what do they need help with?

 Once you make them feel like you're there to help them, not to sell, they will feel more comfortable booking a meeting.